yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DWL-2100AP.rst

  * [http://www.icplus.com.tw/pp-IP101A.html IC+ IP101A] Ethernet transceiver
  * External antenna on RP-SMA connector
  * Internal antenna
 It seems to be based on the Atheros AP43 or AP48 reference design (not sure what the difference between those two is).

 == Interfaces ==
 === Serial ===
 JP1 (12-pin, without headers) is the serial port.
-It's wired very similarly to the serial port in the [:OpenWrtDocs/Hardware/Netgear/WPN824: Netgear WPN824] (also AR2313) and
+It's wired very similarly to the serial port in the [:OpenWrtDocs/Hardware/Netgear/WPN824:Netgear WPN824] (also AR2313) and  [:OpenWrtDocs/Hardware/Netgear/WGT624:Netgear WGT624] (AR231'''2''')
-[:OpenWrtDocs/Hardware/Netgear/WGT624: Netgear WGT624] (AR231'''2''')

 {{{
        1    JP1